BenjiBoy13/mgo-learning-go/Chp3 - Composite Types/1 - Arrays.md

 var x [3]int
 ```

-The previous example creates an array with 3 `int's` with all the positions initialized with the respective zero value; We can also specifiy the values with an array literal.
+The previous example creates an array with 3 `int's` with all the positions initialized with the respective zero value; We can also specify the values with an array literal.

 ```go
 var x [3]int{0, 1, 2} // x[0] = 0; x[1] = 2; x[2] = 2